128technology/docs/docs/config_dscp_steering.md

     exit
 exit
 ```

-When steering ESP traffic, no ports are specified.
+When steering ESP traffic, ports are not specified.
 For example:

 ```
 network-interface foo